10 Jan Resveratrol, what is it?

 It is generally accepted that many diseases are a result of long term, low level inflammation, that eventually manifest as the “disease” whatever the ultimate title it is given on diagnoses.

-We know if we can deal with the inflammation at the early stages we can ultimately prevent the disease from developing.
-This is a multi-faceted issue and there are typically a concoction of triggers that stresses the cell or organ to an extent an inflammatory reaction occurs, very often at a low level with little noticeable symptoms initially at any rate.
+We know if we can deal with the inflammation at the early stages we can ultimately prevent the disease from developing or at worse in a lesser form.
+This is a multi-faceted issue and there are typically a concoction of triggers that stresses the cell or organ, to an extent an inflammatory reaction occurs.
+Very often the stimuli for the inflammation exist at a low level with little noticeable symptoms initially at any rate.

 Nutrof Total is a supplement we frequently recommend to our patients where we detect low level of inflammation and risk factors for degenerative changes in the eye.
 1 capsule a day with food is the recommended dose.